 WISDOM TEETH

-However, in some cases when the wisdom teeth are not properly positioned or not fully erupted, that is when problems arise.
+However, in some cases, when wisdom teeth are not properly positioned or not fully erupted, problems arise.

 • Impacted (stuck) against the bone, gums or adjacent teeth